 As you ponder Colossians 3:15-16 for yourself, ask God to show you any erroneous thoughts you’ve allowed to take root.
 Then ask Him to help you replace those lies with His truth.
 Journal a prayer of confession and gratitude to Him.
 You might even look up a worship song that speaks to your heart and sing it out loud to Him, praising God who gave His Son (the Word made flesh) to set us free.

 I’m thankful for the God whose peace passes understanding.
 I’m also thankful He keeps us supernaturally wrapped in that peace when we focus our eyes and hearts on Him.

 Questions For Reflection

 Dena loves Jesus, her family, all things literary, coffee, and British television.
-She’s an author of ten books and many articles, a professional speaker, and a coach who’s been married to her hubby Carey for 25 wonderful years (and a couple they don’t talk about).
-They have two young adult sons, Jordan and Jackson, and a rescue dog, Sully.
+She’s an author of eleven books and many articles, a professional speaker, and a Bible teacher who’s been married to her hubby Carey for 25 wonderful years (and a couple they don’t talk about).
 Her passion is sharing words of humor and hope with wounded and weary people, and she enjoys singing on the praise team at the church where her husband is the worship pastor.
-She spends too much time online or in the fast-food drive-through--but she and the Lord are working on it.
-Connect with her: website, Instagram or Facebook.
+She spends too much time online or in the fast food drive-through--but she and the Lord are working on it.
+Connect with her: website, Instagram, or Facebook.